dotnet/docs/docs/framework/wcf/troubleshooting-the-getting-started-tutorial.md

 ---
 # Troubleshoot the Get started with Windows Communication Foundation tutorials

-This article provides solutions for the most common problems and errors you might face when you follow the steps in the [Get started with Windows Communication Foundation applications tutorials](getting-started-tutorial.md).
+This article provides solutions for the most common problems and errors you might face when you follow the steps in the [Tutorial: Get started with Windows Communication Foundation applications](getting-started-tutorial.md).

 ## Common problems